WellingtonMiao/WellingtonMiao.github.io/_pages/about.md

 His research lies at the intersection of Human–Computer Interaction (HCI), Wearable Systems, and Ubiquitous Computing.
 He builds full-stack interactive devices for multimodal sensing, haptics, and tactile interaction, and more broadly explores intelligent, compact, and expressive interfaces that push the boundaries of HCI.

-He is seeking Ph.D. admission starting in 2026.
+He is seeking Ph.D. admission starting in Autumn 2026.